Read This First

 Prompt 2: Create syllogistic formulations of the strongest arguments for 1) euthenasia for animals and 2) prologing life for humans.

-The central claim is this: Therefore, euthanasia for animals suffering from incurable conditions is morally permissible because it significantly reduces their unnecessary suffering.
+In plain terms: Therefore, euthanasia for animals suffering from incurable conditions is morally permissible because it significantly reduces their unnecessary suffering.

 This middle step carries forward out of their misery.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Premise 1